GooLee0123/MBRNN/README.md

 ```

 ## Test
 Since the default setting for the train option is *False*, one may use the below command for the test of the model.
 The outputs are classification probabilities and photometric redshifts for individual samples.
-The outputs will be dumped in '*npy*' format.
+The outputs will be dumped in *npy* format.
 ```
 python main.py
 ```